MichallHuNL/Smart-Charging-RL-main/Readme.txt

 Install anaconda
 Navigate to the environment.yml file
-Afterwards run the following command for installing the environment conda env create -f environment.yml
+Afterwards run the following command for installing the environment conda env create -f environment.yml The name for the created environment is called smart_charging and can be activated using:
+- activate smart_charging (Windows)
+- source activate smart_charging (Mac/Linux)